Chromium's callback<>, bind<> from scratch

 #include <cassert> struct Obj { Obj() : called(false) {} ~Obj() { assert(called); } void void_func() { called = true; } bool called; }; int main(int, char* []) { Obj o; Callback<void()> cb3 = Bind(&Obj::void_func, &o); cb3.Run(); }

-During stack unwind at the end of main()
+During stack unwind at the end of main(), Obj::Obj() checks ~Obj::called is true.
+No

 assertion found.